microsoft/dotnet/dotnet-consumer-projects.md

 * Crypto Currency
  * [CoiniumServ](https://github.com/CoiniumServ/CoiniumServ) - a high performance, extremely efficient, platform-agnostic, easy to setup bitcoin & alt-coin pool server implementation.
 It features stratum services, reward, payment, share processors, vardiff & ban managers, user-friendly embedded web-server & front-end and a full-stack API.

+* Online Algorithm Competitions
+ * [OpenJudgeSystem](https://github.com/NikolayIT/OpenJudgeSystem) - an open source system for online algorithm competitions.
+The algorithm competitions (currently available in C#, C++, JavaScript, Java and PHP programming languages) are timed contests where all contestants compete online and are given the same algorithmic problems to solve under the same time and memory constraints.

 This list is just a starting point - also take a look at all the projects on [CodePlex](http://www.codeplex.com/) and on [GitHub Trending C#](https://github.com/trending?l=csharp).

 Thanks to @scottisafool for providing the initial list.